oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 The approval of a CS is governed by Section [2.7](https://www.oasis-open.org/policies-guidelines/tc-process-2017-05-26#committeeSpec) of the TC Procedures.
 Once a public review has been completed without material changes to the document, TC can request OASIS TC Administration conduct a [Special Majority Vote](https://www.oasis-open.org/policies-guidelines/oasis-defined-terms-2018-05-22#dSpecialMajority) to approve the document as a CS.
 Once the CS is approved, TC Administration will create the CS version of the document in multiple formats, and publish an announcement on the OASIS home page.
 The work product maintainers should upload the CS versions of the product to the repository’s `master` branch, with correspondent relevant updates to the README.md file.

-# Annex A: Links to Useful Software
+# Appendix A: Links to Useful Software

 * **Git**: open source version control software.
 Required to create and manage local repositories for local / offline editing -- [https://git-scm.com/](https://git-scm.com/)